reactjs/fr.react.dev/content/docs/hooks-intro.md

 Les Hooks résolvent une grande variété de problèmes apparemment non liés à React, que nous avons rencontrés pendant cinq ans au cours de la rédaction et de la maintenance de dizaines de milliers de composants.
 Que vous appreniez React, l'utilisiez quotidiennement ou préfériez une bibliothèque différente avec un modèle de composant similaire, vous pourriez reconnaître certains de ces problèmes.

-### It's hard to reuse stateful logic between components {#its-hard-to-reuse-stateful-logic-between-components}
+### Il est difficile de réutiliser la logique à état entre les composants {#its-hard-to-reuse-stateful-logic-between-components}

 React doesn't offer a way to "attach" reusable behavior to a component (for example, connecting it to a store).
 If you've worked with React for a while, you may be familiar with patterns like [render props](/docs/render-props.html) and [higher-order components](/docs/higher-order-components.html) that try to solve this.
 But these patterns require you to restructure your components when you use them, which can be cumbersome and make code harder to follow.
 If you look at a typical React application in React DevTools, you will likely find a "wrapper hell" of components surrounded by layers of providers, consumers, higher-order components, render props, and other abstractions.
 While we could [filter them out in DevTools](https://github.com/facebook/react-devtools/pull/503), this points to a deeper underlying problem: React needs a better primitive for sharing stateful logic.